-Professional accreditation means that our clients can have full confidence in the accuracy of our testing results, the proficiency of our analysts, and the integrity of our methodology.
+Professional accreditation means that our customers can have full confidence in the accuracy of our laboratory testing results, the proficiency of our odour assessors and analysts, and the integrity of our methodology.

-Silsoe Odours laboratory is fully compliant with European standard BS EN13725 performance criteria.
+The Silsoe Odours laboratory is fully compliant with European standard BS EN 13725 performance criteria.

-Silsoe Odours laboratory was the first in the UK to gain UKAS accreditation for odour concentration measurements by dynamic olfactometry to BSEN13725:2003.
-Our annual monitoring in 2016 was successful in maintaining our current ISO status for a further 12 months.
+Silsoe Odours laboratory was the first in the UK to gain UKAS accreditation for odour concentration measurements by dynamic olfactometry to BS EN 13725:2003.
+Our surveillance visit in 2017 was successful in maintaining our current accredited status for a further 12 months.

-We were delighted to receive the following feedback from our assessors:
+We were pleased to receive the following feedback from our assessors: